 Instead of promising new housing and under-delivering, it would be more prudent and effective if the government became more of a facilitator and approached the development agenda from a more holistic viewpoint.
 Since they cannot house the poor, they should be enablers and make it easier for the poor to help house themselves.

 This would be a win-win scenario for everyone.
 The enabler role would allow the government to curtail spending, spread aid so that it reached more people, and better focus their aid at the people in need (the poor).
 The poor will in turn feel empowered and be able to better improve their living condition.

 If the South African government can afford to spend so lavishly in preparation for the World Cup, and mobilize so quickly in order to meet FIFA deadlines, surely it can do the same when it comes to implementing better housing strategies.

 A house is more than just a home; it is the foundation upon which many things are built, from better health to education.
-If South Africa is serious about correcting the ills of the past it is imperative that the government fulfill its promise to help the poor.
+If South Africa is serious about correcting the ills of the past fulfilling promises to the least fortunate would be a good place to start.